Kapeel/UCDavis_iPlant_workshop/README.md

 # iCommands
-This is a short tutorial on using icommands on iPlant Atmosphere instance
+This is a short tutorial on using icommands

-#iPlant Data Store Tutorial
+#iPlant Data Store

 There are multiple ways to access files and directories on the iPlant [Data Store][iPlant_Data] (aka [iRODS][iRods]) each with their pros and cons.